• Skip to primary navigation

 How do you know when French toast is done?

-Use your spatula to lift up a piece: it should be golden brown and crispy on the outside and creamy on the inside.
+Use your spatula to lift up a piece: it should be golden brown and crispy on the outside, creamy on the inside, with custard set completely.

 How do you caramelize bananas for French toast?